 - Do you need the judge to make any decisions about child custody or property?

 If you can answer “No” to all of the above questions, your case may be an uncontested divorce.

 However, divorce is rarely simple.
-Even if the spouses in the marriage believe they have come to an amicable agreement on all issues of the divorce, with the help of an experienced attorney like those at Marx, Altman, & Johnson, a couple may avoid the costly and lengthy battle of a contested divorce.
+Even if the spouses in the marriage believe they have come to an amicable agreement on all issues of the divorce, with the help of an experienced divorce attorney, a couple may avoid the costly and lengthy battle of a contested divorce.